dev-penniel/react-blog/README.md

 ### `npm install`

-This installs all the node modules and packages requred to run this project.
+This installs all the node modules and packages required to run this project.

 ### `npm start`